 Valid observational data can be obtained only when a comprehensive quality assurance programme is applied to the instruments and the network.
 Calibration and testing are inherent elements of a quality assurance programme.
 Other elements include clear definition of requirements, instrument selection deliberately based on the requirements, siting criteria, maintenance and logistics.
 These other elements must be considered when developing calibration and test plans.
 On an international scale, the extension of quality assurance programmes to include intercomparisons is important for the establishment of compatible datasets.

-Because of the importance of standardization across national boundaries, several WMO regional associations have set up Regional Instrument Centres (RICs) to organize and assist with standardization and calibration activities.
-Their terms of reference and locations are given in Part I, Chapter 1, Annex 1.A.
-Similarly, on the recommendation of JCOMM, a network of Regional Marine Instrument Centres has been set up to provide for similar functions regarding marine meteorology and related oceanographic measurements.
-Their terms of reference and locations are given in Part II, Chapter 4, Annex 4.A, respectively.
+Because of the importance of standardization across national boundaries, WMO regional associations have set up Regional Instrument Centres (RICs) to organize and assist with standardization and calibration activities..
+Similarly, on the recommendation of JCOMM, a network of Regional Marine Instrument Centres (RMICs) has been set up to provide for similar functions regarding marine meteorology and related oceanographic measurements.

 National and international standards and guidelines exist for many aspects of testing and evaluation, and should be used where appropriate.
 Some of them are referred to in this chapter.